-In connection with the Annual Report on Form 10-K of Definitive Healthcare Corp. (the "Company") for the annual period ended December 31, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Robert Musslewhite, as Chief Executive Officer of the Company, and Richard Booth, as Chief Financial Officer of the Company, each hereby certifies, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that, to the best of his knowledge:
+In connection with the Amendment No. 1 on Form 10-K/A to the Annual Report on Form 10-K of Definitive Healthcare Corp. (the "Company") for the annual period ended December 31, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Robert Musslewhite, as Chief Executive Officer of the Company, and Richard Booth, as Chief Financial Officer of the Company, each hereby certifies, pursuant to the requirement set forth in Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, (the "Exchange Act") and Section 1350 of Chapter 63 of Title 18 of the United States Code (18 U.S.C. § 1350), as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that, to the best of his knowledge:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Exchange Act; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: February 27, 2023
+Date: August 14, 2023